janko/janko.io/_posts/2016-05-23-evaluating-ruby-libraries.md

 popularity.
 However, I've often found that popularity isn't a good indication of library's quality.
 I think this is because popularity is an exponential function; people will often automatically choose a library based on its popularity, thus increasing its popularity.
+If a new library arises which solves the problem in a better way, it is difficult to gain popularity.

 ### Number of maintainers